rbowsley/lamplighthelp/source/20-1-0_Charge_Module-_An_Overview_Rules_and_Policies.markdown

 ![Summer Outing Charge Policy](20.1.0c.png)

 When you apply this policy, {{Lamplight}} will look at each {{person}} listed on the {{work}} record.
 It will apply the first rule, and charge them £50.
 It will then apply the second rule: if they are listed as a Service user charge 100% of £50 (i.e. £50), if not charge 0% of £50 (i.e. £0).

+This is a slightly artificial example to demonstrate the idea: this example could be achieved by a single Role base charge rule that specified £50 for the Service user and 0 for the rest.
+However, rules can be re-used in several policies, so in some circumstances it would be sensible to split things up as in this example.

 ### Payee Policies